Eisan-ji: Overview

 The foundation of this temple is not well documented, but is claims to have been founded in 719 by Fujiwara no Muchimaro, the eldest son of Fujiwara no Fuhito.
 The temple was originally called Sakuyama-dera (前山寺).
 The existing octagonal hall was built by Muchimaro's son Nakamaro to pray for his father's soul after his death.
 Muchimaro's grave was originally located on Sahoyama (a hilly area in the northern part of Nara city), but in 760, it was reburied on the mountain north of Eizan-ji.
 The construction of the octagonal hall can be narrowed down to a period of five years between 760 and 764, when Nakamaro died.
 The Shōsōin documents include a document called "Zōendōshōchō" (Construction of the Round Hall) dated December 20, 763, and it is believed that this "round hall" refers to the octagonal hall at Eizan-ji.
 The temple is said to have been the training ground for En no Gyōja and was associated with Shugendō.

 The temple later changed its name to Eizan-ji, became a branch temple of Kōfuku-ji, and flourished as the bodaiji of the Southern Fujiwara clan, whose founder was Muchimaro, until the Kamakura period.
 During the Nanboku-chō period, the Southern Court's Emperor Go-Murakami, Chōkei, and Go Kameyama had their temporary residence here, and the site of this Imperial Palace at Eizan-ji is designated as a National Historic Site.

-By the end of the Sengoku period, all the tempe with the exception of the Octagonal Hall were burned down, and the temple was abandoned for a time in the early Edo period.
+By the end of the Sengoku period, only the Octagonal Hall had yet to burn down; the temple was abandoned for a time in the early Edo period.
 It later became a branch temple of Unryū-in in Kyoto, itself a branch temple of Sennyū-ji.
 It then became a branch temple of Gokoku-ji in Tokyo.